risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

   git clone https://github.com/risingwavelabs/risingwave.git
   ```

-  Open the repository in terminal and run the following command to navigate to the `docker` directory.
+  Open the repository in a terminal and run the following command to navigate to the `docker` directory.

   ```shell
   cd docker